josephf123/josephf123.github.io/_posts/2024-06-28-touch-grass.md

    `curl -b /tmp/cookies.txt https://apac.network-auth.com/splash/NAxIVbNc.5.167/grant?continue_url=`
 4. Congratulations you are now authenticated

-# Creating a Client + Server
+## Creating a Client + Server

 My Raspberry Pi can successfully connect to the hotspot.
 Now what?

 I will use use the information I have collected about the handshake to connect with the hotspot (mac, real_ip etc) and send this to my server, this allows a way for me to know if you have connected to a hotspot and then give you points.

-I used Golang as my prefered choice for client-server communications because it is fast, lightweight and built in networking capabilities.
-A simple Go server and client were setup to take in some data from the handshake, encrypt in and then send it over the internet to my server.
+I used Golang as my prefered choice for client-server communications because it is fast, lightweight and has built in networking capabilities.
+A simple Go server and client were setup to take in some data from the handshake, encrypt it and then send it over the internet to my server.

-It was a bit of overkill and completely unneccessary but I also created a simple custom protocol for how the data was sent, this was done as a fun exercise and I realise that it is not the best maintenance, upgradability and scalability but it was fun.
+It was a bit of overkill and completely unneccessary but I also created a simple custom protocol for how the data was sent, this was done as a fun exercise and although it is not the best for maintenance and upgradability is was still fun.

 The protcol sits on top of TCP and below TLS.
 Its a pretty basic way that allowed me to pack the data and send it as a chunk to the server.
 For extra extra redundancy, not only is the data encrypted using TLS but I encrypt the data before it is sent using AES-GCM for extra security.
 This means that you can't see the payload on device without the key (or reverse engineering).

 The server checks the payload that comes in and does some checking through the header of the payload to ensure it is valid.
 It then decrypts the data and stores it in a PostgresDB.

-# Designing the user experience
+## Designing the user experience

 The frontend framework is pretty standard.
 I'm using Nextjs with NextUI and tailwind components for design.
 I incorporated features like a visual map to see which hotspots you have visited, data about how many hotspots you've found and other useful statistics and I created a smooth mobile friendly user experience as it would primarily be used on a phone.
 Here are some screenshots of the app

 ![UI 2](/assets/img/touch-grass/ui-2.png){:style="width: 100%; display:block; margin-left:auto; margin-right:auto "}\\
 ![UI 1](/assets/img/touch-grass/ui-1.png){:style="width: 100%; display:block; margin-left:auto; margin-right:auto "}

-# Real time notifications
+## Real time notifications

 One thing I really wanted to get right was the notifications.
 I wanted a seamless and delay-free experience from when the Raspberry Pi connects to the hotspot.
 To do this I would need to integrate a notification system between the three parts of my app.
 The database, the backend and the frontend.